USCIS Premium Processing: Is it Worth it?

 Understanding the Unspoken Dynamics

-While there are no official statistics indicating a direct link between premium processing and a higher likelihood of receiving an RFE, discussions within the immigration community have pointed to a potential correlation.
+While there are no official statistics indicating a direct link between the premium processing service and a higher likelihood of receiving an RFE, discussions within the immigration community have pointed to a potential correlation.
 As a seasoned immigration lawyer, I’ve observed instances where cases under premium processing seemingly encountered a more pronounced likelihood of RFE issuance due to the time constraints placed on immigration officers.

 The Refund Quandary